matrix-org/matrix-spec-proposals/proposals/2278-deleting-content.md

 other events.

-It seems reasonable to consider the special case of forwarding encrypted attachments between rooms as an a 'copy by reference' - if the original event gets deleted, the others should too.
+It seems reasonable to consider the special case of forwarding encrypted attachments between rooms as a 'copy by reference' - if the original event gets deleted, the others should too.
 If this isn't desired, then the attachment should be reencrypted.